 “Mirror mirror on the wall, who’s the fairest of them all?
 Oh, wait!
 What’s that I see around my eyes?”
 (Grabs concealer while looking from left to right).
-Most ladies between their 20s and 40s can relate with the first spotting of eye wrinkles and the quest to find out how to “prevent” eye wrinkles ––or at least delay them for a few more years or decades.
+Most ladies between their 20s and 40s can relate to the first spotting of eye wrinkles and the quest to find out how to prevent eye wrinkles, or at least delay them for a few more years or decades.

 For most women, the first signs of aging appear around the eyes sometime in the late 20s.
 It comes in the form of faint crow’s feet and drooping upper eyelids that make the eyes appear smaller.
 Frown lines between our eyebrows start to appear in our 30s and as our skin begins to lose volume and elasticity, these lines become more pronounced.

 The skin around the eyes is particularly delicate and requires extra attention and care to prevent premature wrinkling, dark circles, and irritations.
 The good news is that eye wrinkles can actually be delayed from forming too early.
-I mean, I don’t know anyone who wants wrinkles adding years to their actual age, and even if you’re more advanced in age, there are ways to care for the skin around your eyes to delay the early onset of wrinkles, reduce the appearance of wrinkles, and maintain your skin’s youthful glow.
+(I mean, I don’t know anyone who wants wrinkles adding years to their actual age, and even if you’re more advanced in age, there are ways to care for the skin around your eyes to reduce the appearance of wrinkles and maintain your skin’s youthful glow).

 Here’s how to care for the skin around your eyes to prevent eye wrinkles…

 Smoking isn’t good for anything, least of all your skin.
 This habit is one prominent reason that the skin around your eyes ages and forms wrinkles.
 This is because cigarette smoke causes an enzyme to be released that breaks down collagen, which is needed to keep skin looking firm and youthful.
 Therefore, getting rid of cigarettes will do you a ton of good.

 #2.
 Eat healthily